ddimtirov/nuggets/README.md

   - hook to customize the actual allocation algorithm.
   - hooks to validate and export the allocated ports to custom config mechanism (i.e. generate config files, or update `System.getProperties()`)
+- `UrlStreamHandlers` provides base classes and utilities to easily incorporate data URLs and custom resource-based URL handlers into any application.
+- `Threads` allows to introspect running threads, thread-groups and runnables.
+- `ReflectionProxy` is a convenient way to perform a series of reflective accesses, starting from an object.
+Invaluable for all these cases where you need to monkey-patch a vendor class (especially powerful when combined with `Threads` to get access to the runnable of another thread).

 - Special Groovy API
   - Use `Extractors` as Groovy [category](http://groovy-lang.org/metaprogramming.html#categories)
     to decorate any object with `peekField()/pokeField()`, which can be used access private or